 If you’re having a conference at a hotel, you could also say that you’re going to the powder room.

-In fact, this term is appropriate in any public venue, including boutiques and art galleries.
+This term is appropriate in any public venue, including boutiques and art galleries.

 Some of the women who say that may not even like to wear makeup.
-However, it’s understood that they’re really letting their friends know that they’re headed to the bathroom.
+However, it’s understood that they’re letting their friends know that they’re headed to the bathroom.